ryanatkn/corpus-activity-streams/README.md

 ## todo

-- Publish to npm and whatever.
+- Export modules correctly and publish to npm.
 - Make it usable on smaller screens.
 Collapse columns to tabs, probably.
 - More data than just the vocabulary?
   See [ActivityPub](https://www.w3.org/TR/activitypub/) and